tgingold/vhdl4gatemate/README.md

 * 07-uart-lower: TX and RX uart module.

+* 08-ps2-print: Print PS/2 scan code sent by a keyboard

 I use `.vhdl` as the extension of the VHDL source files.
 Some people prefer to use `.vhd`, but this clashes with the extension used for virtual hard disk for virtual machines.